In this article:

-- High insulin levels, such as in people with diabetes or polycystic ovary syndrome (PCOS), which may cause hyperpigmentation on the neck.
+- High insulin levels, such as in people with diabetes or polycystic ovary syndrome (PCOS), may cause hyperpigmentation on the neck.

 - A hyperpigmented variant of a fungal infection called tinea versicolor.

-- Dermatitis neglecta, which is characterized by skin discoloration due to the buildup of dead skin cells in areas that are either not cleaned properly or cleaned too rigorously.
+- Dermatitis neglecta, is characterized by skin discoloration due to the buildup of dead skin cells in areas that are either not cleaned properly or cleaned too rigorously.
 While face washing is a daily ritual for everyone, the neck is often neglected, contributing to this problem.
 The same thing happens when you apply too much force, friction, or harsh products to clean your neck.

 Home Remedies to Lighten Dark Neck